nus-cs2113-AY2122S1/ip/docs/README.md

 ___________________________________________________________________________________________
 ```

-4. Start adding your tasks to Duke!
+4. Start adding your tasks to Ricky!

 ## Features